Audyari/RpgToolkit5/docs/NOTES.md

 # IDEA

-1. use Electron Forge and Electron to create Electron-based RPG games
+1. use Electron to create Electron-based RPG games

 ## Steps

-1. read documentations(Electron, Electron Forge, ThreeJS, PixiJS, NodeJS) - suggestion: use AI for guidance and assistance
+1. read documentations(Electron & Electron Forge, ThreeJS, PixiJS, NodeJS, EgoJS) - suggestion: use AI for guidance and assistance

+> 1. Electron & Electron Forge - creating, building and packaging
+> 2. PixiJS and ThreeJS - 2D and 3D games
+> 3. NodeJS - inner logic
+> 4. EgoJS - AI for opponents and NPCs

 ### Product Management